drlukeparry/pyslm/docs/examples/basic_geometry.rst

 PySLM builds upon these structures throughout to provide a universal interface for generating layer geometry features (i.e. scan-vectors) and subsequent translation to associated machine build files that can be utilised across a range of commercial L-PBF systems via `libSLM  <https://github.com/drlukeparry/libSLM>`_ and simulation tools.
-These structures are defied in the `pyslm.geometry` module, which will transparently load libSLM if available.
+These structures are defied in the :mod:`pyslm.geometry` module, which will transparently load libSLM if available.

 Parts and their Laser Parameters are contained within :class:`~pyslm.geometry.Model`.
 Each model at a minimum must contain a unique :attr:`~pyslm.geometry.Model.mid` (model id) and the :attr:`~pyslm.geometry.Model.topLayerId`.
-The top layer id, identifies the layer that contains the highest Z value for any :class:`~pyslm.geometry.LayerGeometry` that is associated with that model.
+The ``top layer id`` identifies the uppermost layer that contains the highest Z value for any :class:`~pyslm.geometry.LayerGeometry` that is associated for a model group.
 The model can also contain a list of :class:`~pyslm.geometry.BuildStyle` that define the choice of laser parameters.

 .. note::
     Currently it is assumed that laser parameters are assigned to a group of scan vectors.
 In future, some system support may be added to allow for the assignment of laser parameters to individual scan vectors.

-The model can be created as follows:
+A :class:`~pyslm.geometry.Model` can be created as follows:

 .. code-block:: python